Pavith19/Invoice-Management-System/README.md

 ## [License]()

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GPL-3.0 License](LICENSE).

 <h3 align="center">Connect with me:</h3>